h33p/systemc/README.md

 systemc-nspawn - SystemC container script

+bunch of other binaries very similar to Unix ones.

 ### Features

-Ability to start/stop services (defined in <SystemC Root>/etc/systemc/system)
+Fully featured service manager able to start/stop services (defined in <SystemC Root>/etc/systemc/system)

 Ability to enable them to be run on boot

 Different targets.
 Currently only chosen on boot

 Ability to create sandboxed environment

+File permissions

+Additional functionality like signals

 ### Other information